sharm588/SAV-Simulator/README.md

 Shared Autonomous Electric Vehicles Simulator
 </h1>
 <p align="center">
 Repository for a simulation of autonomous electric vehicles in ridesharing.
-The simulation ensures that the vehicles pick up and drop passengers at designated destinations in the most efficient way possible using a shortest path algorithm and IBM’s CPLEX API.
+The simulation ensures that the vehicles pick up and drop passengers at designated destinations in the most efficient way possible using Dijkstra's algoirithm, IBM’s CPLEX API, and a genetic algorithm.
 </p>

 # Run using IntelliJ IDEA